codurance/azure_functions_playground/README.md

 * how to inject custom library dependencies ? is NuGet the only option ?
 * load test the things (might be good to familliarize with https://github.com/Azure/azure-functions-performance-test)
-* how to deploy from CI ?
-  * seems that Azure offers github integration, with builds done on their end
-  * I wasn't able to get full deploy to work from the commandline (CLI crashes on creating the function app - maybe raw API call would do?)

 * security ?
   * who can exec ? - probably anyone who can trigger the event
   * who can change ?